History of the Quakers: Eighteenth century

-However, there were many prominent Quakers who stuck to the belief that slavery was wrong, and were even arrested for helping the slaves out and breaking the law.
-Richard Dillingham, a school teacher from Ohio, was arrested because he was found helping three slaves escape in 1848.
-Thomas Garrett had an Underground Railroad stop at his house in Delaware and was found guilty in 1848 of helping a family of slaves escape.
-Garrett was also said to have helped and worked with Harriet Tubman, who was a very well-known slave who worked to help other slaves gain their freedom.
+The Southern states, however, were still very prominent in keeping slavery running.
+Because of this, an informal network of safe houses and escape routes, called the Underground Railroad, developed across the United States to get enslaved people out of America and into British North America or the free states.
+The Quakers were a very prominent force in the Underground Railroad, and their efforts helped free many slaves.
 Educator Levi Coffin and his wife Catherine were Quakers who lived in Indiana and helped the Underground Railroad by hiding slaves in their house for over 21 years.
 They claimed to have helped 3,000 slaves gain their freedom.
-Susan B. Anthony was also a Quaker, and did a lot of antislavery work hand in hand with her work with women's rights.

-Free Quakers

 A small breakaway group, the Religious Society of Free Quakers, originally called "The Religious Society of Friends, by some styled the Free Quakers", was established on February 20, 1781 in Philadelphia, Pennsylvania.
 More commonly known as Free Quakers, the Society was founded by Quakers who had been expelled for failure to adhere to the Peace Testimony during the American Revolution.
 Notable Free Quakers at the early meetings include Lydia Darragh and Betsy Ross.
 After 1783, the number of Free Quakers began to dwindle as some members died and others were either accepted back into the Society of Friends or by other religious institutions.
 The movement had died out by the 1830s.